Best payment plans for real estate projects in

 How It Works

-Under a hybrid plan, buyers
+Under a

-typically begin with a moderate down payment
+hybrid plan, buyers typically begin with a moderate down

-split into:
+amount is then split into:

 Fixed